 I was more than excited when she came home and picking her up from the airport was like I found a long lost missing piece of myself.
 On the way home she told me that something interesting had happened to her; She had developed some romantic feelings for someone and at that moment my heart sunk a bit because of my own realized feelings, but I quickly came to realize that her excitement for this development was more than enough to make me feel happy for her in finding someone she had romantic feelings for.
 That romance didn’t last long though and it breaks my heart that the excitement she had from finding those feelings faded away.

-I always thought I would start dating someone, fall in love and they would become my best friend, but I now realize that love is a catalyst that creates a best friend.
+I’ve learned that love is a catalyst that can both shape a romantic relationship as well as a close friendship.
 I’ve found a best friend that I love and want more than anything for her to succeed in all aspects of life.
-I want to see her excitement if she develops romantic feelings for someone, I want to see her move forward in life and get to where she wants to be.
+I want to see her excitement as she develops romantic feelings for someone, I want to see her move forward in life and get to where she wants to be.
 I want to see her become what she will become and I want to help her every step of the way in any way I can because that’s what a best friend does and I know its what she wants for me too.

 I love my best friend; My one I value most; My someone I have fun with; My someone I trust; My someone I confide in; My Duchess.